 Add an Agitator or Aerator

 Mosquitoes choose bird baths to breed because it is an excellent source of still water, which they require to lay eggs.
-Agitating or aerating the water breaks the surface tension and prevents mosquitoes from laying eggs.
+Agitating or aerating the water breaks the surface tension and prevents mosquitoes from laying eggs in fountains or birth baths.
 An agitator like the Water Wiggler or a small waterfall feature will keep the water moving so that mosquitoes can’t use your bird bath as a breeding ground.
 The sound of splashing water will also entice more birds.

 Treat the Water